 A Community of Scholars

-As a graduate student in our program, you’ll be welcomed into a strong, supportive learning community that takes an additive view of second language and culture acquisition, and believes that fluency in multiple languages is better than fluency in one.
+As a graduate student in our program, you’ll be welcomed into a strong, supportive learning community that takes an additive view of language and culture development, and believes that multilingualism is a valuable resource.
 Our faculty members are recognized leaders in the field, and are always available to students both through the courses they teach as well as through individual advisement.